gbmhunter/blog/content/electronics/communication-protocols/lon-ansi709-2-communication-protocol.md

 {{< figure src="/images/2015/02/ft5000-allowed-external-memory-configurations.png" width="270px" caption="The permitted external memory configurations for the FT5000 processor."  >}}

 Because the way of writing SPI flash memory can very slightly between manufacturers (reads are all the same), a small function resides in the EEPROM that instructs the FT5000 how to correctly write to the device.
-Echelon provides three memory IC's which have been "qualified" to work with the FT5000.
-These are:  * Atmel® AT25F512B 512-Kilobit 2.7-volt
+Echelon provides three memory ICs which have been "qualified" to work with the FT5000.
+These are:

-Minimum SPI Serial Flash Memory.  * Numonyx™ M25P05-A 512-Kbit, serial
+* Atmel AT25F512B 512-Kilobit 2.7-volt Minimum SPI Serial Flash Memory.
-flash memory, 50MHz SPI bus interface.  * Silicon Storage Technology
+* Numonyx M25P05-A 512-Kbit, serial flash memory, 50MHz SPI bus interface.
-SST25VF512A 512 Kbit SPI Serial Flash.
+* Silicon Storage Technology SST25VF512A 512 kBit SPI Serial Flash.

 The onboard microprocessors can run up to a speed of 80MHz.